Grant Wood Studio

 In late 1930, American Gothic won third prize in the Art Institute of Chicago’s 43rd Annual Exhibition of American Painting and Sculpture.
 The popularity of the painting, coupled with the frequent complaint that it unfairly stereotyped Midwesterners made Wood a national figure.

 In 1934, Wood was appointed Director of the Public Works of Art Projects in Iowa.
-A year later, he began teaching at the University if Iowa, an affiliation which continued until his death in 1942.
+A year later, he began teaching at the University of Iowa, an affiliation which continued until his death in 1942.
 During these same years, Wood also taught and lectured throughout the United States, becoming a spokesman for the concept of Regionalism in art.
 He, along with Thomas Hart Benton and John Steuart Curry, shaped America's vision of the Midwestern landscape and the people that inhabit it.

 The Cedar Rapids Museum of Art is proud to possess the world's largest selection of works by Grant Wood, with a selection of these works on display at all times.
 During a visit to the CRMA you can view many of his works, and of course, a visit to the Grant Wood Studio allows you to step inside one of his greatest creations.